A Pragmatic Note on Evaluating Generative Models with Fr\'echet Inception Distance for Retinal Image Synthesis

 \subsection{Misaligned FID and Downstream Performance}

-Kendall’s $\tau$ coefficients and $p$-values are provided in Table~\ref{tab:fundus} and Table~\ref{tab:ddpm} for each generative evaluation metric (the lower the better) and their correlation with downstream task performance (F1 or Dice, the higher the better).
+Kendall’s $\tau$ coefficients and $p$-values are provided in \tableref{tab:fundus} and \tableref{tab:ddpm} for each generative evaluation metric (the lower the better) and their correlation with downstream task performance (F1 or Dice, the higher the better).
 A $\tau = 1$ indicates negative correlation between the generative model's evaluation and downstream performance, while $\tau = -1$ suggests an ideal generative evaluation metric.
 The results show that for diffusion models, these metrics fail to capture downstream performance, as indicated by the non-significant $p$-values (n.s. when $p \ge 0.05$).
 More critically, for StyleGAN3, the metrics predict performance in the opposite direction with $0.001 \le p < 0.01$, denoted as $\ast \ast$.
-We also illustrate the downstream performance with $1/\text{FID}$ to better depict the relationship in Fig.~\ref{fig:plot}b-d.
-No clear correlation is observed across the three plots, highlighting the unreliability of FID (and, by extension, the other six metrics due to their consistency, as discussed in Section~\ref{sec:consist}) for evaluating generative models in the context of a downstream task.
+We also illustrate the downstream performance with $1/\text{FID}$ to better depict the relationship in \figureref{fig:plot2,fig:plot3,fig:plot4}.
+No clear correlation is observed across the three plots, highlighting the unreliability of FID (and, by extension, the other six metrics due to their consistency, as discussed in \sectionref{sec:consist}) for evaluating generative models in the context of a downstream task.